aurelienCastel/TimeAmount/README.md

 ---
 	timeAmount.setTo(50, 50, 50, 20, 10);
-Will set timeAmount to 50 milliseconds, 50 seconds, 50 minutes, 20 hours and 10 days.
+Set timeAmount to 50 milliseconds, 50 seconds, 50 minutes, 20 hours and 10 days.

+	timeAmount.setTo(timeAmountToCopy);
+Set timAmount to the same numbers of milliseconds, seconds, minutes, hours and days as timeAmountToCopy.

 ---
-	timeAmount.reset();
+	timeAmount.setToMin();
-Will set timeAmount to 0 milliseconds, 0 seconds, 0 minutes, 0 hours and 0 days.
+Set timeAmount to 0 milliseconds, 0 seconds, 0 minutes, 0 hours and 0 days.

 ---
-	timeAmout.add(1, MILLISECOND);
+	timeAmount.setToMax();
+Set timeAmount to 999 milliseconds, 59 seconds, 59 minutes, 23 hours and 999999 days.

+---
+	timeAmout.setUnitTo(1, "milliseconds");
+Set the number of milliseconds to 1.

+---
+	timeAmount.add(1, "milliseconds");
-Will add 1 millisecond to the amount of time contained by timeAmount. <br>
+Add 1 milliseconds to the total amount of time in timeAmount. <br>
 If timeAmount is - ml : 999 | s : 59 |m : 59 | h : 23 | d : 0 - <br>
 It will logically become - ml : 0 | s : 0 |m : 0 | h : 0 | d : 1 -

-	timeAmount.add(amount, UNIT)
-To call the `.add()` method:

- -  The first argument is a positive integer
- -  The second argument is the unit you want to add typed in UPPERCASE
+	timeAmount.add(100, "seconds", 20 "days");
+You can add several units in the same function call.

+	timeAmount.add(timeAmountToAdd);
+Add the amount of time in timeAmountToAdd to timeAmount.

+	timeAmount.add(timeAmountToAdd, 500, "minutes", timeAmountToAdd2, ...);
+You can mix TimeAmount instances and amount, unit pairs in the same function call.

 ---
-	timeAmout.subtract(1, MILLISECOND);
+	timeAmount.subtract(1, "milliseconds");
-Will subtract 1 millisecond to the amount of time contained by timeAmount. <br>
+Subtract 1 milliseconds to the total amount of time in timeAmount. <br>
 If timeAmount is - ml : 0 | s : 0 |m : 0 | h : 0 | d : 1 - <br>
 It will logically become - ml : 999 | s : 59 |m : 59 | h : 23 | d : 0 -

-	timeAmount.subtract(amount, UNIT)
-To call the `.subtract()` method:

- -  The first argument is a positive integer
- -  The second argument is the unit you want to subtract typed in UPPERCASE
+	timeAmount.subtract(100, "seconds", 20 "days");
+You can subtract several unit in the same function call.

+	timeAmount.subtract(timeAmountToSubtract);
+Subtract the amount of time in timeAmountToAdd to timeAmount.

+	timeAmount.subtract(timeAmountToSubtract, 500, "minutes", timeAmountToSubtract2, ...);
+You can mix TimeAmount instances and amount, unit pairs in the same function call.

 ---
-	timeAmount.second = timeAmount.minute;
-You can GET the time units contained by timeAmount by simply accessing them with the `.`  . <br>
+	timeAmount.multiplyBy(2);
-You can SET the time units contained by timeAmount by simply assigning with the `=`  . <br>
+Multiply the amount of time in timeAmount by 2.

-Don't  forget, **Time units cannot goes beyond a certain limit and cannot goes under 0.**
+---
+	timeAmount.compare(timeAmountToCompare);
+Return a positive integer if timeAmount is greater than timeAmountToCompare. <br>
+Return a negative integer if timeAmount is lower than timeAmountToCompare. <br>
+Return a 0 if timeAmount is equal to timeAmountToCompare. <br>